North and West London Light Railway

-The North and West London Light Railway (NWLLR), formerly known as the Brent Cross Railway, was a proposal for a light rail system in North and West London in the UK.
+The North and West London Light Railway (NWLLR), formerly known as the Brent Cross Railway, is a proposal for a light rail system in North and West London in the UK.
 It was put forward by the London group of the Campaign for Better Transport and by the Coalition for a Sustainable Brent Cross Cricklewood.

 The proposal, published in 2008, envisaged a rapid transit network using existing or abandoned railway corridors and would have been similar to the Docklands Light Railway (DLR).
 It was promoted in the context of the Brent Cross Shopping Centre expansion project, a major urban planning scheme that involves the redevelopment of Brent Cross and northern Cricklewood.
 The stated aim was to alleviate anticipated traffic problems when this development goes ahead.

 The NWLLR has not been approved or funded.

 Overview

 The Campaign for Better Transport aimed to reduce CO_{2} emissions, pollution and cars on the roads.
 It has said that high-intensity bus services in Brent Cross create more pollution and traffic jams.